algorandfoundation/docs/docs/clis/conduit/conduit.md

 ```

-  -d, --data-dir string            set the data directory for the conduit binary
+  -d, --data-dir string            Set the Conduit data directory.
+If not set the CONDUIT_DATA_DIR environment variable is used.

   -h, --help                       help for conduit

-  -r, --next-round-override uint   set the starting round.
-Overrides next-round in metadata.json
+  -r, --next-round-override uint   Set the starting round.
+Overrides next-round in metadata.json.
+Some exporters do not support overriding the starting round.

-  -v, --version                    print the conduit version
+  -v, --version                    Print the Conduit version.

 ```